 Every year, the Connecticut Chapter solicits nominations for notable planning projects in a variety of categories from public service and citizen planners to physical development and plan implementation.
-Award winners are chosen by a Chapter Awards Committee, and celebrated at an annual event at the end of the year.
-Scroll through to read about some of our past award recipients.
+Award winners are chosen by a Chapter Awards Committee, read about some of our past award recipients below.

 2013 Innovative Plan

 This award is given out to a plan or land use regulation that uniquely addresses a contemporary, unique or challenging issue.
 This year, two plans were awarded in this category.

 City of Norwich Plan of Conservation and Development

 The innovation the Awards Committee specifically recognized in Norwich’s plan is the use of locational guides rather than a “Future Land Use Plan.”

 As a result, Norwich is the first community in Connecticut to integrate the state’s approach into local planning.
 The plan was also recognized for its emphasis on implementation, with a section to support policy guidance and implementation.
 Plans are communications tools for policymakers to convey thoughtful approaches to balancing the forces of conservation of resources and development of land.
 By focusing on the geographic aspects of desirable policies for the City, this plan provides outstanding graphics to communicate the connection between places and policies.
 According to one of the nominations for the plan, “it is an easy-to-use (and apply) municipal document clearly articulating policy orientation and exposition of the city’s objectives and deliverables…”

 Central Connecticut Regional Planning Agency Plan of Conservation and Development